 So they started again and this time as they walked along Joseph kicked at an imaginary stone and said, "These roads are terrible.
-You'd think the government would be ashamed to collect taxes from us for roads like this!" hope and faith of all peoples.
+You'd think the government would be ashamed to collect taxes from us for roads like this!" recipe for better health."